0xsirsaif/frappe-api/docs/index.md

 # FrappeAPI

-Build APIs for Frappe with the simplicity of FastAPI!
+Better APIs for Frappe!

 ⚠️ **Alert: Beta Version**

-This project is currently in beta and not yet ready for production use.
+This project is currently in beta.
 Expect changes and improvements as we work towards a stable release.

+## Why?

+The goal is to build a better API framework for Frappe.

 ## Installation